svitlana-h/Cyclistic-Case-Study/README.md

 * Average trip length by user type
 * Bike type preference by user type
 * Number of trips by month, weekday and hour
 * Average trip length by month and weekday
-* Trip length distribution
 * Popular start and end stations

 ### 5. Findings